Kim Possible Movie: So the Drama: Plot

 Escaping the Diablos, Ron bursts into the prom to warn Kim about the toys.
-Kim contacts her assistant Wade, who confirms that the Diablos are made from Dr. Possible's technology.
+Kim contacts her assistant Wade, who confirms that the Diablos are made from James' technology.
 In retaliation, Drakken attacks Middleton, transforming the toys into large, deadly robots with a command signal at Bueno Nacho.
 With help from the Possible family, Kim and Ron destroy the command signal, disabling the Diablos.
 Drakken shows Kim that his sidekick Shego has kidnapped Eric after she left the prom dance, and demands her surrender in exchange for Eric's safety.

-Kim dons a new experimental battle suit and heads with Ron and Rufus to Bueno Nacho headquarters, where Drakken and his forces are operating from.
-Kim fights and defeats Shego before reuniting with Eric, who is revealed to be a synthodrone made by Drakken to distract her from his plans; he shocks Kim unconscious and she is captured along with Ron.
-At midnight, Drakken launches a worldwide attack with the giant Diablo robots.
-Embarrassed and distressed by Eric's betrayal, Kim admits defeat and gives up, but Ron encourages her by finally confessing his feelings for her, which she accepts.
+Kim dons a new experimental battle suit created by Wade and heads with Ron and Rufus to Bueno Nacho headquarters, where Drakken and his forces are operating from.
+Kim fights and defeats Shego, but Eric electrocutes Kim unconscious, revealing himself to be a synthodrone built by Drakken.
+Shego also recuperates and knocks Ron unconscious before having him and Kim detained.
+It turns out that Drakken deduced Kim's insecurities of developing relationships with teenage boys, which explains his research on teenage girls and that he created Eric to distract Kim from his plans.

+Having succeeded in outwitting Kim and Ron, Drakken launches a worldwide attack with the giant Diablo robots at midnight.
+Embarrassed and distressed by Eric's betrayal, Kim is about to give up, but Ron encourages her by finally confessing his feelings for her, which she accepts.
 Rufus helps Kim and Ron escape and they head to Bueno Nacho's roof to destroy the tower controlling the Diablos with an EMP.
 Shego and Eric intervene, but Kim fires the EMP at the tower.
 Eric catches it just in time, but Rufus destroys him by puncturing his foot, draining all his cyber liquid and making him drop the EMP on the tower, shutting down all the robots and returning them to their normal sizes.
-Drakken and his henchmen are arrested and Kim and Ron are hailed as heroes for saving the world once again.
-They return to prom holding hands, where students (except for Bonnie Rockwaller) cheer them as they dance and share their first real kiss.
+Drakken, Shego and their cohorts end up being arrested while Kim and Ron are hailed as heroes for saving the world once again.
+They return to prom holding hands, where students (except for Bonnie Rockwaller) cheer them as they dance and share their first kiss as a couple.